cedar-policy/cedar-docs/docs/collections/_schema/json-schema.md

 Note that if the `shape` element is omitted, then entities of the type being defined are assumed to have no data stored with them.
 This is equivalent to specifying a `Record` with `{}` for its attributes.

+### `tags` {#schema-entitytypes-tags}

+Specifies the tag type for entities of this type.
+If this is not present, entities of this type are not allowed to have tags.
+Legal values for the tag type are the same as legal values for [attribute types](#schema-attributes-types).

 ### Attribute specifications {#schema-attributes-specs}

 Each attribute in a `Record` is a JSON object that describes one attribute in the record associated with entities of this type.
 It has the form